Haverford Township, Pennsylvania: 19th century

 Israel Whelen Sr., built the Nitre Hall Powder Mills on Cobb's Creek, which were in operation by 1810.
 During the American Revolution very little black powder was manufactured in this country, and it was needed for engineering and mining.
-Between 1810 and 1840 these mills were the second largest powder mills in the U.S. with production of 800,000 pounds in 1812.
+Between 1810 and 1840, these mills were the second largest powder mills in the U.S., with production of 800,000 pounds in 1812.
 The mills ceased operations in 1840 and were sold to Dennis Kelly, who converted them for the manufacture of cotton and wooden goods.

 In 1814, Dennis Kelly borrowed capital to purchase a mill-seat on Cobb's Creek.
 He erected a small wooden factory known as Clinton Mills.
 This was a highly successful venture and, after enlarging the mill, he built Cedar Grove Mill further downstream.
-Dennis Kelly provided material for the U.S. government from 1817 until 1860 with contracts ranging from $1,800.00 to $41,370.00.
+Dennis Kelly provided material for the U.S. government from 1817 until 1860 with contracts ranging from $1,800 to $41,370.
 Improved transportation opened the township to development.

 20th century

 The transformation of Haverford Township from an agrarian spread of farms and mills began just after the turn of the 20th century.
 The railroads bought acres of land west of Cobb's Creek for their planned developments.
 Rail lines ran from 69th Street in Upper Darby outward to Ardmore, West Chester and Norristown.
 Along the rail lines the railroad built the first planned suburban communities Llanerch, 1897 and the most fully developed, Brookline, 1909.
 While Beechwood, Oakmont and Manoa date from the same period the major housing tracts do not appear until after World War II along with the development of Chatham Park.
-These communities are now included under the fictitious postal address "Havertown."
-The first Welsh settlers called this area "Harford."
+These communities are now included under the postal address "Havertown."

 Several golf courses were developed.
 Merion Cricket Club Golf Association incorporated Clifton Hall an old farmhouse, in their clubhouse.
 They have 140 acres in the main course or East Course and 160 acres in the West Course.
 The Llanerch Country Club consists of 126 acres.
 The Pennsylvania Railroad Golf Club was established in 1925 on 109 acres bounded by Earlington Road, Manoa Road and City Line.
 This property was sold in 1943 to Warner West Corporation, which developed Chatham Park.

-Education

-The first building erected for educational purposes was the Federal School, in 1797.
-During the 1800s four additional one-room schools and one parochial school were built.
-The latter part of the 19th century was the beginning of the present school system.
-After World War II, additions were made to existing schools, a new high school and three one-story elementary schools were built.
-Today there is one middle school, one senior high, five elementary schools, four parochial schools and four private schools.